mdwcrft/mdwcrft.github.io/_posts/2019-04-03-S3-laws&theorems.md

 ---
 # Law of the Unconscious Statistician

 LOTUS is a rule that is used to calculate the expectation of a function of a random variable $g(X)$.
 This is useful if we know the probability distribution of $X$ but don't know the distribution of $g(X)$.
+The equations are the same as normal expectation, with a function $g(x)$ substituted for $x$.

 $$E[Y] = E[g(X)] = \int g(x)dF_X(x)$$